-In April of 2010, Dr. Glasmann tendered his resignation as Artistic Director for the Wichita Chamber Chorale, after his retirement from Wichita State University.
+In April of 2010, Dr. Glasmann tendered his resignation as Artistic Director for the Chorale after his retirement from Wichita State University.
 Dr. Mark Bartel of Friends University was selected as Artistic Director and Conductor of the Chorale in July 2010.
 Dr Bartel was Associate Professor and Director of Choral Music at Friends and conducted the Singing Quakers, Madrigal Choir, Women’s Chorus and Choral Union.
 He also taught in the areas of applied voice and conducting.

 In 2013, Dr Bartel led the Chorale in celebrating its 35th anniversary season on April 13, 2013.
 Bach’s Magnificat and Britten’s Rejoice in the Lamb were performed as well as American classics by Randall Thompson, Eric Whitacre and Steven Stucky.
 Over fifty Alumni Singers joined the Chorale to honor Dr Michael Pohlenz and sing in a massed choir.
 Dr Pohlenz was also honored with the title of Music Director and Conductor Emeritus.
 Russell E Hall was the 35th Anniversary Honorary Chairman.

 Each summer or fall for most of its thirty-five years, the Chorale has performed “Cabaret,” a musical fundraiser of Broadway and pop music standards, complete with delicious food and drink.
 In recent years this has been held at Prairie Pines hosted by Bob Scott, a past Chorale singer, board member, and President.
 It continues to be an event that both audience and singers look forward to, in a less-formal atmosphere and relaxed style.
 Other traditions over the years have included concert series entitled Spring Serenade, Summer Serenade, Children’s Classics, Choralfest, and the high school outreach workshop, Heartland Festival.